I want to update my Amazon Elastic Kubernetes Service (Amazon EKS) node groups using the newest Amazon Machine Image (AMI) versions.

 Aggressive PDB (Pod Disruption Budget)

-PDB indicates the number of disruptions that can be tolerated at a given time for a class of pods (a budget of faults).
-Whenever a voluntary disruption causes the pods for a service to drop below the budget, the operation pauses until it can maintain the budget.
-The node drain event halts temporarily until more pods become available so that the budget isn’t crossed by evicting the pods.
+PDB indicates the number of disruptions that a class of pods can tolerate at a given time, or a budget of faults.
+When a voluntary disruption causes the pods for a service to drop below the budget, the operation pauses until it can maintain the budget.
+The node drain event temporarily halts until more pods become available.
+This halt makes sure that you don't evict the pods and exceed the budget.
 For more information, see Disruptions on the Kubernetes website.

-To confirm a smooth managed node group update, you must either remove the pod disruption budgets temporarily or use the force option to update.
-This option doesn't respect pod disruption budgets.
-Instead, this option implements the updates by forcing the nodes to restart.
+To confirm a smooth managed node group update, either remove the pod disruption budgets temporarily or use the force option to update.
+This option doesn't consider pod disruption budgets.
+Instead, it forces the nodes to restart and implement the updates.

-Note: If the app is a Quorum-based application, then the force option can cause the application to become temporarily unavailable.
+Note: If the app is a Quorum-based application, then the force option might cause the application to become temporarily unavailable.

-Run the following command to confirm that you have PDBs configured in your cluster:
+To confirm that you have PDBs configured in your cluster, run the following command:

 $ kubectl get pdb --all-namespaces

-Or, if you turned on audit logging in the Amazon EKS console, follow these steps:
+Or, if you turned on audit logging in the Amazon EKS console, then complete the following steps:

 1. Under the Clusters tab, choose the desired cluster (for example, rpam-eks-qa2-control-plane) from the list.

 2. Under the Logging tab, choose Audit.
-This redirects you to the Amazon CloudWatch console.
+This action redirects you to the Amazon CloudWatch console.

 3. In the CloudWatch console, choose Logs.
 Then, choose Log Insights and run the following query: